dzlab/dzlab.github.io/_posts/2024-06-09-debezium-kafka.md

 ---
 layout: post
 comments: true
-title: From Postgres to Kafka throw Debezium
+title: From Postgres to Kafka through Debezium
 excerpt: Setup CDC pipeline with Debezium to move data from Postgres to Kafka
 categories: debezium
 tags: [docker,postgres,kafka]